bay73/whiteboard/README.md

 whiteboard
 ==========

 JS library to add whiteboard functionality.
 Allows draw lines and text, drag them.
-Can synchronise content using websockets
+Can synchronise content using websockets.
+See the demo version at http://bay73.github.io/whiteboard/

 How to use:
 1. Add js, css and inage files from bin folder to you project.